-5.1.2 Openings in watertight bulkheads and decks
+5.1.2 Openings in watertight bulkheads and decks (1/1/2025)

 The number of openings in watertight subdivisions is to be limited to a minimum compatible with the proper working of the yacht.
 Pipes and electrical cable may be carried through watertight subdivisions provided that both the watertightness and structural integrity of the bulkhead are ensured by devices suitable in the opinion of Tasneef.
-For yachts of more than 500 GT details relevant to these devices and their installation on board are to be sent to Tasneef for approval.
+Details relevant to these devices and their installation on board are to be sent to Tasneef for approval.